 Enron Broadband Services is a leading provider of high quality, broadband Internet content and applications.
 The company’s business model combines the power of the Enron Intelligent Network, Enron’s Broadband Operating System, bandwidth trading and intermediation services, and high-bandwidth applications, to fundamentally improve the experience and functionality of the Internet.
 Enron introduces its Broadband Operating System to allow application developers to dynamically provision bandwidth on demand for the end-to-end quality of service necessary to deliver broadband content.
 Enron has also created a market for bandwidth that will allow network providers to scale to meet the demands that increasingly complex applications require.
-A wholly owned subsidiary of Enron Corp.
-(NYSE: ENE), Enron Broadband Services can be found on the Web at www.enron.net.

-Enron is one of the world’s leading electricity, natural gas and communications companies.
-The company, which owns approximately $33 billion in energy and communications assets, produces electricity and natural gas, develops, constructs and operates energy facilities worldwide, delivers physical commodities and financial and risk management services to customers around the world and is developing a nationwide Internet-based communications network.
-Enron’s Internet address is www.enron.com, and the stock is traded under the ticker symbol, “ENE.”

-Enron is one of the world’s leading electricity, natural gas and communications companies.
-The company, which owns approximately $34 billion in energy and communications assets, produces electricity and natural gas, develops, constructs and operates energy facilities worldwide, delivers physical commodities and financial and risk management services to customers around the world, and is developing an intelligent network platform to facilitate online business.
-The stock is traded under the ticker symbol, “ENE.”

 About BCE Nexxia

 As a member of Bell Canada, BCE Nexxia is a leader in providing innovative communications solutions to large enterprise customers across Canada and the United States.
 Leveraging a state-of-the-art IP/Broadband network, the strength and expertise of the BCE (NYSE/TSE: BCE) group of companies and strategic partnerships with industry leaders such as Nortel Networks (NYSE/TSE: NT) and Cisco Systems (NASDAQ: CSCO), BCE Nexxia provides its customers with cost-effective next-generation services they need to compete in the global marketplace.
 BCE Nexxia's Internet Web site is located at www.bcenexxia.com.

 ###

-.